jacoscaz/treesandrobots.github.io/_posts/2019-06-16-redux-react-without-bundlers-compilers-package-managers-build-system.md

 Developing competence in each of these tools is, in itself, a non-trivial effort.
-In fact, even the [official React tutorial](https://reactjs.org/tutorial/tutorial.html#prerequisites) doesn't actually teach developers how to set up their own local development environment but merely suggest the use of an additional tool, `create-react-app`, to automate such management.
+In fact, even the [official React tutorial](https://reactjs.org/tutorial/tutorial.html#prerequisites) doesn't teach developers how to manage their own development environment but merely suggest the use of an additional tool, `create-react-app`, to automate such management.

 Imagine my surprise when I found out that, as of today, bootstrapping a project with `create-react-app` introduces `4211` dependencies.
 __Four-thousand-two-hundred-eleven__!
-And this is _before adding any project-related dependency_.
+And this is _before_ adding any project-related dependency.

 This is __insane__, if only for the long-term stability of the resulting codebase.
 Furthermore, it's even more insane considering that there __are__